dcmi/dctap/TAPprimer.md

 ***Element:*** <code>valueShape</code>

-The value of a property can be a shape.
+The value of a property can be constrained by a shape.
 In the example above with tutors, students and courses, the course shape has a property <code>sdo:instructor</code> that has the tutor shape as a value.

 |shapeID|shapeLabel|propertyID|propertyLabel|valueShape
 |----|----|----|----|----|